-As a typist, you'll use word processing systems to create documents.
-These may be reports, letters, case notes, etc. If you work as an audio typist, you'll listen to information dictated onto a tape or digital device and type what you hear, turning it into a well-presented document in the required format.
+As a typist, you'll use word processing systems to create a range of documents.
+These may be reports, letters, case notes, etc. If you work as an audio typist, you'll listen to dictated information dictated and type what you hear, turning it into a well-presented document potentiall in a variety of formats.

 As a secretary, you'll usually work for a particular senior member of staff or group of staff.
 Or you may support the work of a particular department.
 As well as typing, including audio typing, you may:

 - deal with enquiries by phone and email

 - keep a filing system